trouverun/rust-stm32g4/README.md

 <img width="1452" height="491" alt="foc_rate" src="https://github.com/user-attachments/assets/39abdfac-19c1-4892-8fd6-923dde3cc4c5" />

-The real-time constraint at 40 kHz is satisfied, with the full ISR executing within 14.23 us of the 25 us deadline.
+The real-time constraint at 40 kHz is satisfied, with the full ISR executing in 14.23 µs, well within the 25 µs budget.

 Next, the closed-loop current control performance was evaluated using the branch "bandwidth-test", which includes a firmware-level routine for injecting sine wave torque setpoints, composed of the specified frequencies and the given amplitude.
 The derived q-axis current setpoint and the measured q-axis current is recorded to RAM at the full 40 kHz FOC rate, and retrieved with probe-rs.